syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* number: The value to be rounded.
+* number: The value to be rounded up.

-* significance (Optional): The multiple to which number is to be rounded.
-If omitted, the default value is 1.
+* significance (Optional): The multiple to which the number is rounded.
+If omitted, it defaults to 1.

 **Remarks:**

-* The absolute value of the multiple is used, so that the `CEILING.PRECISE` function returns the mathematical ceiling irrespective of the signs of number and significance.
+* `CEILING.PRECISE` uses the absolute value of the multiple, ensuring that the function rounds up regardless of the signs of the number or significance.

+* If the number or significance is zero, the result is zero.